Universality of Benign Overfitting in Binary Linear Classification: Main Results

 Before proceeding to our main results, we provide a concrete example of the general framework above in the case of model \ref{model:EM}.
-In the next statement and elsewhere, we will make repeated use of the following constants which depend only on the distribution of $g$ and $\bs \xi$
+In the next statement and elsewhere, we will make repeated use of the following constants which depend only on the distribution of $g$ and on $\bs \xi$ through the constants $r, K$ from equation~\eqref{eq:condsxi}

 \begin{lemm} Suppose model \ref{model:EM} holds and

 Then, with probability at least $1 - 5\delta$, event $\bigcap_{i=1}^5 E_i$ holds with $\eps$ as defined above and